 Solution #3: Choose a collaborative payments gateway API provider

-Rather than choose a provider that merely provides a service or taking on the enormous technical task of developing an API in-house, ISVs can find the right solution that makes most business sense in terms of scope, cost, and time to market by benchmarking payment gateway providers in search of one that is collaborative and works with their IT departments at every step of the way.
+Rather than choose a provider that merely provides a service or taking on the enormous technical task of developing an API in-house, ISVs can find the right solution that makes the most business sense in terms of scope, cost, and time to market by benchmarking payment gateway providers in search of one that is collaborative and works with their IT departments at every step of the way.

 This includes preparing for integration, the process itself, and consultation once the API is up and running.
 Should any issues arise, by working together with the right kind of payment processor - one that guarantees on-hand support availability - ISVs can take advantage of all the benefits that outsourcing API needs provides while also minimizing the threat of technical or security issues.

 For numerous reasons, ISVs can find it difficult to execute appropriate testing at all applicable stages of the software development process.
 These include small budgets to work with, particularly for smaller vendors; expedited release requirements, meaning that ISVs have less time to carry out testing; and unforeseen bottlenecks in the development process.

 Solution #4: Implement a continuous, dynamic testing protocol

 Continuous testing sees the execution of automated tests as an inherent part of the entire development process.
 It enables ISVs to get a tighter rein on quality and performance control through constant testing feedback.
 ISVs can enhance their testing framework by integrating software development models like DevOps, which equip them to execute automated tests in a dynamic environment.